MIRA-KUMAR/Leetcode-Learning/README.md

     Note: The merging process must start from the root nodes of both trees.

+# LeetCode 746: Min Cost Climbing Stairs
+You are given an integer array cost where cost[i] is the cost of ith step on a staircase.
+Once you pay the cost, you can either climb one or two steps.

+You can either start from the step with index 0, or the step with index 1.

+Return the minimum cost to reach the top of the floor.

 # LeetCode 783: Minimum Distance Between BST Nodes
 Given the root of a Binary Search Tree (BST), return the minimum difference between the values of any two different nodes in the tree.